 In no case may the pet be removed from its container from the time of boarding until deboarding the aircraft.

 Each passenger must carry the necessary documents to import/export or transport the animal, as well as the identity document (or passport) belonging to the pet in addition to its health certificate.
-For flights to/from Sardinia with a dog, you must also have a vaccination record that indicates that the pet has received its anti-rabies vaccine between 30 days and up to 12 months maximum before the flight's departure date.

 The pet must be at least 8 weeks old and have all of the necessary vaccination to be admitted on board.

 Due to National regulations, Volotea will not permit this type of pet to be transported on its flights to/from the United Kingdom, the Republic of Ireland and Malta.

 Passengers must ensure that regulations in the destination Country permit the pet to be transported and enter the Country according to local legislation and that the pet (i) complies with all health and hygiene requirements and (ii) that they have all the necessary documentation for ownership and transportation.

 The Passenger will be responsible for any damages (such as fines imposed by the country of destination, etc.) which Volotea may incur due to the transportation of pets without proper documentation.
 Volotea does not offer the option of transporting pets in the aircraft hold.

 The flight crew reserves the right to change the seat of any Passenger traveling with pets, in order to meet safety regulations.